venpopov/bmm/README.md

 # bmm <!-- badges: start --> <!-- badges: end -->

-The goal of bmm (Bayesian Measurement Models for Visual Working Memory) is to make it easier to estimate common mixture measurement models for visual working memory using the ‘brms’ package.
-Currently implemented are the two-parameter mixture model by Zhang and Luck (2008), and the three- parameter mixture model by Bays et al (2009).
+The goal of bmm (Bayesian Measurement Models) is to make it easier to estimate common measurement models for behavioral research using Bayesian hierarhical estimation via the ‘brms’ package’.
+Currently implemented models are:

+#### Visual working memory

+- Two-parameter mixture model by Zhang and Luck (2008).

+- Three-parameter mixture model by Bays et al (2009).

+- Interference measurement model by Oberauer and Lin (2017).

 ## Installation